pulp-platform/quantlab/docs/backends/index.rst

 ``backends`` package
 ====================

-If you got here, you have hopefully trained your QNN successfully.
-It's time to deploy your solution to a target hardware platform which can execute your model!
+If you got here, you have hopefully trained your QNN successfully, and converted it to a valid true-quantized format.
+It's time to deploy your model to a target hardware platform which can execute it!

 Usually, the neural networks produced by QuantLab will have been trained using parallel floating-point hardware like GPUs, where the operations involving